 On this date in 1942, Reginald F. Lewis was born.
 He was a Black business executive.

 He was born in Baltimore, MD.
 He received his A.B. from Virginia State College in 1965 and a law degree from Harvard Law School in 1968.
 He married Loida Nicholas in 1969; the couple had two daughters.
-Lewis first worked as an attorney with the firm of Paul, Weiss, Rifkind, Wharton, & Garrison until 1970.
+Lewis first worked as an attorney with Paul, Weiss, Rifkind, Wharton, & Garrison firm until 1970.
 Lewis was then a partner in Murphy, Thorpe & Lewis, the first Black law firm on Wall Street.
 Between 1973 and 1989, Lewis was in private practice as a corporate lawyer.

-He was recipient of the Distinguished Service Award presented by the American Association of MESBIC (1974) and the Black Enterprise Achievement Award for the Professions.
+He received the Distinguished Service Award presented by the American Association of MESBIC (1974) and the Black Enterprise Achievement Award for Professions.
 Reginald Lewis died unexpectedly on January 19, 1993, in New York.